 All full-time M.A. students and

-full-time Ph.D. students who have not yet taken their comprehensive examinations must maintain
+full-time Ph.D. students who have not yet taken their comprehensive examinations are expected to maintain

-continued enrollment for one credit hour in HIST 799, Graduate
+continued enrollment for one credit hour in Graduate

 not required to register for colloquium; however, they are strongly encouraged